Robinyo/serendipity/docs/architecture/database-seeds/parliament-of-australia/README.md

 ### CommandLineRunner

-- Implement CommandLineRunner.
+- Implement `CommandLineRunner`.
-- Override the run() method to execute custom code when the application starts.
+- Override the `run()` method to execute custom code when the application starts.
 - Inject your JPA repositories and use them to save entities with initial data.
--

 This approach provides more programmatic control and allows for complex data generation.

 ### @Order